-Was the deceased a returned service person or did they belong to any club, pensioner association or trade union which may entitle them to a funeral
+- Was the deceased a returned service person or did they belong to any club, pensioner association or trade union which may entitle them to a funeral benefit?

 Choosing a funeral director

-- Did they offer you enough information about what you need to do and what procedures need to be followed?
+- Did they offer you enough information about your options?
 Equally, were they engaged and prepared to listen to your requirements?

 The Department of Human Services has a handy checklist of some of the more common organisations you'll need to notify.